 4. Copper is important for brain health and may reduce the risk of neurological disorders like Alzheimer’s disease

-Copper is found throughout the brain and recent studies have revealed that it plays an important role in brain health, even when we’re at rest.
+Copper is found throughout the brain, and studies have revealed that it may play an important role in brain health, preventing cognitive decline.

-The brain absorbs around 20% of the oxygen we breathe in, and to do so, it requires sufficient levels of copper, iron, and zinc.
-As a result, a lack of copper can lead to lower levels of oxygen in the body and has been linked to a number of neurological disorders – including Alzheimer’s disease, Parkinson’s disease, Menkes’, and Wilson’s.
+The brain absorbs around 20% of the oxygen we inhale, and to do so, it requires sufficient levels of copper, iron, and zinc.
+As a result, a lack of copper can lead to lower levels of oxygen in the body and has been linked to several neurological disorders – including Alzheimer’s disease, Parkinson’s disease, Menkes’, and Wilson’s.

-However, other research has highlighted the importance of having just the right amount of copper for brain health – as both too much or too little is thought to have a negative impact.
+However, other research has highlighted the importance of having just the right amount of copper for brain health, as both too much and too little is thought to have a negative impact.

 For example, while this study linked Alzheimer’s disease with copper deficiency, others have associated the disease with having too much copper in the body.